 How volunteering helps others – and youLifestyle

-"On so many levels, this is the most rewarding service I've ever done," Gregerson says.
-"Sometimes we sing for patients whose condition really limits their ability to respond, but whose faces and bodies visibly relax with the music.
+“On so many levels, this is the most rewarding service I've ever done,” Gregerson says in an interview conducted by Athene.
+“Sometimes we sing for patients whose condition really limits their ability to respond, but whose faces and bodies visibly relax with the music.
 Some folks we sing for are robust in their appreciation, singing along with us and applauding after each song.
 Other times, a person is in bed, struggling to stay awake, surrounded by loved ones, everyone in the room aware that these are some of the last moments of life they will have with this person.
 The room is hushed.
 The singing is soft and soothing.
 Tears are shed.
 Hugs are shared.
 There is no greater privilege than to be invited into such a sacred space.

 “Besides the gift of being with the patients and families, the singers have formed a bond of friendship and musical ensemble that grows stronger with each rehearsal,” she continues.
 “Everything about this practice enriches my life.”

 Like Gregerson, many people find that volunteering is as beneficial to them personally as to the people they serve.
 Here are five ways volunteering is good for your mind, body and spirit:

 It’s been shown that there are many health benefits including increased physical and mental activity for volunteers of any age, but especially beneficial for older adults.
 Volunteering is also shown to provide mental health benefits, including a decreased risk of depression, reduced stress levels, lessened symptoms of chronic pain and even a longer life expectancy.

 - Volunteering helps you meet others and make friends.

 As with Gregerson’s experience singing in the hospice choir, volunteering can be a great way to connect with others who share your interests and values — sometimes becoming supportive, lifelong friends.